vtt/skiplock/README.md

 ## Installation

-1. Add `skiplock` to your application's Gemfile:
+1. Add `Skiplock` to your application's Gemfile:

     ```ruby
     gem 'skiplock'